Lois McDonall: Iain Hamilton and other contemporary music premieres

 Lois McDonall has premiered the works of several composers.
 Among these, most notably is the British Composer, Iain Hamilton.
 He wrote a few pieces specifically for her voice.
-These include the opera Anna Karenina, which was commissioned by the English National Opera in 1978; the Passion According to St. Mark's, commissioned by the London Chorale in 1982; and Cleopatra, a dramatic Scena for Soprano which was premiered by the BBC Symphony Orchestra at the 1978 Proms.
+These include the opera Anna Karenina, which was commissioned by the English National Opera in 1978; the Passion According to St. Mark, commissioned by the London Chorale in 1982; and Cleopatra, a dramatic Scena for Soprano which was premiered by the BBC Symphony Orchestra at the 1978 Proms.
 Lois McDonall also created the role of Mrs. Medlock in Stephen McNeff's The Secret Garden for the COMUS Music Theatre in 1985.

 Teaching career

 Lois McDonall has taught at The Banff Centre in Alberta.
 She taught at the Royal Conservatory of Music in Toronto from 1986–1992 and taught at the University of Toronto until 2001.
 Now-prominent students include soprano Othalie Graham, Jackalyn Short, Elliot Madore, Stephen Harland, and Andrea Ludwig.
 Today Lois McDonall is retired and lives in Toronto Ontario, Canada.
 She is a prolific composer and teaches piano to youth and Opera.